dhis2/app-runtime/services/alerts/README.md

 ## Installation

-This package is internal to `@dhis2/app-runtime` and generally should not be installed independently.
+This package also comes bundled with `@dhis2/app-runtime` and generally does not have to be installed independently.

 See [the docs](https://runtime.dhis2.nu) for more.